HRV and Alcohol

 Why Alcohol Tanks Your HRV

-What happens physiologically: - Increases sympathetic nervous system activity - Disrupts sleep architecture (even if you sleep long) - Causes dehydration and electrolyte imbalance - Elevates resting heart rate - Reduces parasympathetic recovery capacity
+What happens physiologically: - Increases sympathetic nervous system activity for 24-72 hours - Disrupts sleep architecture (reduces deep sleep by up to 40%, even if total sleep duration is long) - Causes dehydration and electrolyte imbalance, reducing blood volume - Elevates resting heart rate by 5-15 BPM on the night of drinking - Reduces parasympathetic recovery capacity, impairing your body's ability to rest fully

 The Real Recovery Timeline